kalamay/small-array-list/README.md

 const array = @import("array");
 ```

+## Why This Library

+The standard library already includes `std.ArrayList`.
+In many cases, this is
+the ideal choice.
+This is especially so if you know you are going to be storing
+many items in the array.
+Alternatively, if you know you will only be storing
+a limited number of items, using zig's array types (i.e. `[8]i32`) is sensible.

+However, there are cases where you are most likely going to be storing few
+items, but need the flexibility to grow past the fixed limit that arrays
+provide.
+That is, you will generally need the compactness of a zig array,
+but you need the option to grow like a `std.ArrayList`.

+This is where `SmallArrayList` comes in.
+In the low item count case, you can
+stay allocation-free, like a zig array.
+If item capacity needs to increase,
+however, you can still expand to support whatever size is needed.
+This can
+keep overall memory usage down for low-item array lists.
+Additionally, when
+the items are non-allocated, you gain a memory locality benefit as there is
+no pointer indirection.

 ## Small Capacity Limit

 The available small capacity limit is determined by the type stored and the